jjackson19862017/StephensPopShop/README.md

 ## Lets Get Down To Business

-For my Fourth and Final Milestone Project have chosen to build a project based on an auction website involving Pop!Vinyl's.
+For my Fourth and Final Milestone Project have choosen to build a project based on an auction website involving Pop!Vinyl's.
 The goal of the website is for the Owner to advertise his Pop!Vinyl collection and sell them to the public involving either bidding for items or buying them out-right.

 I will set up an authentication and authorisation.
 Where only registered users can bid and buy items that are up for auction.